-To estimate the stiffness of the APA, a weight with known mass $m_a = 6.4$ kg is added on top of the suspended granite and the deflection Δd_e is measured using the encoder.
-The APA stiffness can then be estimated from equation (2.1), with $g \approx 9.8 \, m/s^2$ the acceleration of gravity.
+In order to estimate the stiffness of the APA, a weight with known mass $m_a = 6.4$ kg is added on top of the suspended granite and the deflection d_e is measured using the encoder.
+The APA stiffness can then be estimated from equation (2.1).